marktron/shades-chrome/README.md

 - Shades does not check to ensure updated text and background colors have sufficient contrast for accessibility.
 - Some sites have a dark header or footer and light body section.
 When you toggle Shades, it reverses this and the header section looks a little goofy.
 It might be nice to have a way to keep the header dark (try Shades on Github for an example of this problem).

-Since Shades is open source, please contribute Pull Requests to address any of these issues!
+Since Shades is open source, please contribute Pull Requests to fix any of these issues!
 If you run into any problems, [open a new issue](https://github.com/marktron/shades-chrome/issues/new) with steps to reproduce it.

 ## Examples of Shades in use